Epoxy Resin FAQ

 Why I am seeing a greasy, waxy covering on my resin surface?

 This is called Amine Blush and is a common issue for all resins.
 Amine Blush is caused when the resin and hardener react with moisture in the air.
-Try to ensure that you work in a room with a temperature between 18 - 25°C and that your room temperature remains constant throughout, particularly during curing.
-Try not to work in an area where there may be high humidity or leave your artwork to cure in a draft or where the temperature will change.
-High humidity (over 85%), low ambient temperatures, draughty or air conditioned environments can affect the finished result of resin.
+Try to ensure that you work in a room with a temperature between 18 - 25°C and a humidity ideally below 50%.
+Ensure that your room temperature remains constant throughout, particularly during curing.
+Try not to work in an area or leave your artwork to cure in a draft or where the temperature will change.
+High humidity, low ambient temperatures, draughty or air conditioned environments can affect the finished result of resin.
 Preheating your part A resin in a warm water bath before mixing with the hardener can avoid this also.
 To remove this, use an abrasive pad and water (no solvent) a mild soap can be added, rinse and then allow to dry before adding any further layers of resin.

 If you need any more help, or your question isn’t listed here, don’t hesitate to ask.